Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 In case 2, an additional step is performed.

-- Any non-parameterized callable is a more specific candidate than any parameterized callable;
+- Any non-parameterized callable is a more specific candidate than any parameterized callable.
-  If there are several non-parameterized candidates, further steps are limited to those candidates.

 In case 3, several additional steps are performed in order.